Steps to take if your automation rules do not apply to your orders as expected.

 Check for missing criteria or actions

 Each rule must have at least one criteria (or be set to apply to all orders) and one action.
-The select criteria and action should not be blank.
+The selected criteria and actions should not be blank.

 Leaving blank criteria or actions will cause an automation rule to fail, and can also cause all subsequent automation rules to fail to run as well.
 If you find that a large number of your automation rules are not running, even though the rules themselves appear to be valid, check the previous rules in the list to see if any are missing their criteria or action values.